 - Google search secrets [electronic resource] / Christa Burns and Michael P. Sauers

 - Take notes during your research to keep track of where you have been, keywords searched, what worked and what didn't, etc.

 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
-Computer Science as a discipline has been divided into the following subjects or research areas.
+Computer Science has largely been divided into the following subjects or research areas.
 This is a searchable index.
-Click on a link below to display the Library's holdings in this area:
+Click on a link below to discover the Library's holdings in this area:

 - Add keywords